Decorating With Vintage Bud Vases

 Paint Dipped Bud Vases:

-These cute little paint dipped bud vases would make a great gift.
-For the neighbors at holidays.
-Or to hand out to guests at your home when they leave.
+These cute little paint-dipped bud vases would make a great gift.
+You could hand them out to neighbors at the holidays, or guests at your home when they are preparing to leave.

 My Love Of Vintage Bud Vases: